Energy in the Home

 - Reduce your fuel consumption and increase your fitness by walking or cycling instead of driving when feasible.
 Also try to make use of public transport rather than using your car when you can.

 - Drive your car more efficiently – by using smarter driving techniques, you might be able to reduce your carbon emissions (and save money on fuel!)
-Read more about smarter driving.
+Read more about efficient driving.

 - Reduce your household waste production by purchasing low-packaged items, re-using plastic bags, and reducing the amount of food you throw out each week.